-The SPDE with the structure given in Eq.\eqref{w3} is referred to as the hyperbolic Anderson model in the mathematical literature \cite{dalang2009IntermittencyPropertiesHyperbolic}.
-Accurate modeling of the random field ${W}(t,\boldsymbol{x})$ is essential for solving this model effectively.
-It is well-established that random media, and notably fully developed turbulence, possess multifractal scaling properties in the spatial domain. \cite{leonardis2013IdentificationIntermittentMultifractal,xu2006MultifractalDimensionLagrangian}.
-In other words, autocorrelation function of the scalar field in random media has a power-law spectrum as $\vert\boldsymbol{r}\vert^{-\gamma}$ \cite{poujade2006RayleighTaylorTurbulenceNothing,ristorcelli2004RayleighTaylorTurbulence}, here $\vert \boldsymbol{r}\vert$ is the Euclidean distance between two points and $\gamma$ is the spatial power law indicator or so-called Extended Self-Similarity (ESS) parameter, the characterization of distinct turbulence is contingent upon the assignment of disparate value to $\gamma$ \cite{stribling1995OpticalPropagationNonKolmogorov,ristorcelli2004RayleighTaylorTurbulence}.
-In addition, the random media is temporal non-Markovian from the view of time dynamics in most cases \cite{balkovsky2001IntermittentDistributionInertial}, the time-domain Markov random media should be treated as a special case.
-Therefore, we choose fractional Brownian motions (fBm) $B^{H}_{t}$ to describe the correlation of random media in time domain \cite{perez2004FractionalBrownianMotion,biagini2008StochasticCalculusFractional}.
-Based on aforementioned properties, we model the total covariance function of the space-time random media as \cite{SeeSupplementalMaterialb}: \begin{widetext}
+The SPDE structure defined in Eq.\eqref{w3} is recognized in the mathematical literature as the hyperbolic Anderson model \cite{dalang2009IntermittencyPropertiesHyperbolic}.
+Central to solving this model is the accurate characterization of the random field $W(t, \boldsymbol{x})$, which must account for the complex space-time correlations of the media.
+It is well-established that random media—particularly fully developed turbulence—exhibit multifractal scaling properties within the spatial domain \cite{leonardis2013IdentificationIntermittentMultifractal,xu2006MultifractalDimensionLagrangian}.
+Specifically, the autocorrelation function of the scalar field in such media follows a power-law spectrum characterized by $\vert\boldsymbol{r}\vert^{-\gamma}$ \cite{poujade2006RayleighTaylorTurbulenceNothing,ristorcelli2004RayleighTaylorTurbulence}.
+Here $\vert \boldsymbol{r}\vert$ represents the Euclidean distance between two points, while $\gamma$ denotes the spatial power-law indicator, often referred to as the Extended Self-Similarity (ESS) parameter.
+The quantitative characterization of distinct turbulent regimes is thus contingent upon the specific values assigned to $\gamma$ \cite{stribling1995OpticalPropagationNonKolmogorov,ristorcelli2004RayleighTaylorTurbulence}.

+Crucially, from the perspective of time dynamics, realistic random media are predominantly non-Markovian in most practical scenarios \cite{balkovsky2001IntermittentDistributionInertial}.
+Within this framework, the conventional Markovian assumption, which presupposes memoryless fluctuations, is relegated to a simplified special case \cite{perez2004FractionalBrownianMotion,biagini2008StochasticCalculusFractional}.
+By contrast, our approach recognizes that realistic random media are predominantly non-Markovian, characterized by intrinsic temporal correlations that the standard Markovian limit fails to capture.
+To rigorously incorporate these intrinsic non-Markovian temporal correlations, we employ fractional Brownian motion (fBm), $B^{H}_{t}$, to characterize the long-range dependence of the media in the time domain.
+By synthesizing these temporal characteristics with the spatial multifractal scaling, we model the total covariance function of the space-time random media as: